OscarAguilera/gmlp.github.io/slides/devsecops/ci.md

 #  CONTINUOUS INTEGRATION

 <p class="fragment fade-in-then-semi-out">Now we have an Artifact!!!...
 But WTH!? is an artifact?</p>
 <p class="fragment fade-in-then-semi-out">An artifact is one of many kinds of tangible by-products produced during the development of software.
-Some artifacts (e.g., use cases, class diagrams, and other Unified Modeling Language (UML) models, requirements and design documents) help describe the function, architecture, and design of software.
-Other artifacts are concerned with the process of development itself such as project plans, business cases, and risk assessments.</p>
+Some artifacts (e.g., use cases, class diagrams, and other Unified Modeling Language (UML) models, requirements and design documents).</p>

 #  CONTINUOUS INTEGRATION